deekayen/norman/mac/Packages/readme.txt

 Norman is based on the US keyboard layout with the same dead keys moved to different locations.

-To uninstall the layout, remove the Norman.keylayout bundle in /Library/Keyboard Layouts/.
+To uninstall the layout, remove the Norman bundle from /Library/Keyboard Layouts/.

 Ukelele was used to create the layout: http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele